Highoshi/bit-brains-eip-/README.md

 It defines how real-world contribution, continuity, and stewardship are recognized **without relying on surveillance, custodial control, or extractive behavioral tracking**.

+### Scope and Disclosure

+This repository defines Proof of Care **at the protocol and standards level only**.

+- Scoring models
+- Heuristics
+- App-level implementations
+- Proprietary optimization logic

+are intentionally excluded and maintained as private intellectual property.

 ### Core Principles

 - Participation is voluntary and opt-in